aau-claaudia/hpc/docs/strato/application-guides/matlab.md

 1. [Run the application in headless mode](/strato/application-guides/strato-applications/#command-line-interfaces): By default Strato instances do not come with any graphical user interfaces, but are operated in headless mode.
 In cases where you simply need to execute a prewritten script, this approach might be preferable.
 2. [Run with graphical user interface (GUI)](/strato/application-guides/strato-applications/#graphical-user-interfaces): Here the application runs on your Strato instance, but its graphics are rendered on your local computer - in this case your web browser.
 This is useful for interactive development, ie. workflows where you will need to test and modify your code continuously.

-### Headless mode

-Currently broken - we are working on it.

 ### With a GUI

 Here we will be running the application on the Strato instance but rendering the application's graphics in the webbrowser of your local computer.
 In order for your local computer to receive the datastream from the server, we will need to add a small detail to our SSH command.